 Connect to Facebook.
 You may find some of your social network begins to follow you.
 They aren’t necessarily in your target audience, but because there’s that personal connection, they’re more likely to upvote your answers when they see them.

 Be active in one community.
 If you’re answering questions in a dozen different niches, people will see your account and not know what to expect.
 If you have positioned yourself in one niche, people in that niche will want to follow you.

 Engage with other people.
 Follow people you’re interested in, upvote their answers, and leave comments.
 Quora is unlike most other social media sites, but the one thing that remains the same is that you should be social.

 Be active in general.
 It’s easy to just want to answer a few questions once a week when you publish new content, but you’ll see slow growth that way.
 Go through niches you’re interested in and answer questions just for fun every now and then.
 Promote old content or promote nothing at all, just be active and get your account out there.

 You actually have the capability to create a blog on Quora where your followers can keep up to date with you, and you can further establish yourself as an authority.
-Now, if you are using Quora strategically (and I hope you are,) then you should only write about topics within your niche as to not dilute your authority.
+Now, if you are using Quora strategically, then you should only write about topics within your niche as to not dilute your authority.

 Why create a Quora blog?